 - Death in a location outside the institution’s catchment area;

 - Death during Christmas and New Year closure;

 - Other unforeseen circumstances, for example the coronavirus pandemic.

 4. What happens when you donate your body to medical science?

 Assuming you have made the necessary arrangements to donate your body to science, your executor or Next of Kin will need to notify the university or its contracted funeral director as soon as possible after death.
 Depending on the place of death, the university will arrange to collect the body.

-Once the body has been delivered to the university it will be tested for a range of diseases, including hepatitis, HIV, mad cow disease and tuberculosis.
-If the tests turn a positive reading on any disqualifying diseases, the body will be rejected and returned to the family.
+Once the body has been delivered to the university it will be tested for a range of diseases, including hepatitis, HIV and tuberculosis.
+If the tests turn a positive reading on any disqualifying diseases, the body will nott be eligible for donation.
 If it is accepted, there is normally no further contact with relatives.

 Following your death, the family may like to hold a memorial service.
 While your body will not be there, a memorial allows family and friends the opportunity to gather and celebrate your life.
 You can read our article on alternatives to a traditional funeral service for some ideas on planning a memorial.

-The university may retain your body for up to eight years, at which time your body will be cremated or buried according to your wishes.
-If your cremated remains are being returned to the family following the research period, they might like to consider an ashes scattering ceremony, For tips on scatterings, visit the Bare Cremation blog.
+The university may retain your body for up to eight years, at which time your body will be cremated.
+If your cremated remains are being returned to the family following the research period, they might like to consider an ashes scattering ceremony, For tips on scatterings, visit the Bare blog.